-LAW E544 Employment Discrimination Law 3 units This course reviews state and federal laws and cases in employment discrimination and their interaction.
+LAW E544 Employment 3 units Discrimination Law

+This course reviews state and federal laws and cases in employment discrimination and their interaction.
 Administrative issues concerning the Equal Employment Opportunity Commission and the California Department of Fair Employment and Housing will also be addressed.
 Prerequisite(s): Completion of first-year required coursework.